 What to do:

 Visit Iglesia de Sant Romà, garden, go to bars, and eat paella.

 I’ve been to this city a few years ago.
 Since then, it has changed dramatically.
-In the past, it was a quite a nice resort.
-With a wide beach, nice clubs, and lovely centre.
+In the past, it was a nice resort.
+With a wide beach, nice clubs, and a lovely centre.
 Barcelona is just 50 min on a train.
 The city itself is ‘eh’.
 Nothing special.
 Good if you are the first time in a European resort.
-Callela is cheaper than other Catalan resorts, and here why.
-Today, Callela is a touristic market full of supermarkets, Chinese shops, and even ugly hotels.
+Calella is cheaper than other Catalan resorts, and here why.
+Today, Calella is a touristic market full of supermarkets, Chinese shops, and even ugly hotels.
 It is overcrowded anytime, with no places of interest.
 Just a beautiful church in the centre, shops, and cafes.
 Cafes and restaurants are so-so, and I didn’t see any cool bars.
 Maybe one or two.

 Not boring in the evening, has some good shops, good location – close to Barcelona.
 Cheap.